rabstolaf/bwsys/05_golden-node-setup.md

 > This will enable your headnode to get an IP Address from your headnode and netboot from it.

-* Go to your headnode and open the `/etc/dhcp/dhcpd.conf` file
+* Go to your headnode and edit the `/etc/dhcp/dhcpd.conf` file.
-* Set the MAC Address of the first host to the MAC Address of the Golden Node VM
+* Set the MAC Address of the first host to the MAC Address of the Golden Node VM.
+Remember the MAC address can be found under *Setings>Network>Adapter1>Advanced>MAC Address*
-* Save and Exit and restart the `isc-dhcp-server`
+* Save and Exit and restart the `isc-dhcp-server` by running the command: `sudo systemctl restart isc-dhcp-server`

 ## 3. Boot the Golden Node